Who develops heart failure (HF) and why?

-Heart failure is more likely to happen as we age, but anyone can develop heart failure, which is a serious, long-term (chronic) condition.
-But you can live a full and active life with the right medical treatment and the attention you pay to your lifestyle.
+Heart failure is a serious, long-term (chronic) condition.
+It’s more likely to happen as you age, but anyone can develop heart failure.
+Still, if you have heart failure, you can live a full and active life with the right medical treatment and lifestyle.

 Most people who develop heart failure have (or had) another heart condition first.
 The most common conditions that can lead to heart failure are coronary artery disease, high blood pressure and previous heart attack.
 If you’ve been diagnosed with one of these conditions, it’s critical that you manage it carefully to help prevent the onset of heart failure.